 Add the shredded duck and lentils, then top up with water and leave to simmer for 30 minutes, in order for it to come together.
 Cool slightly ready for building your lasagne.

 Make your white sauce.
 Foam the butter in a pan then add the flour.
 Cook over medium heat until the mix smells like toasted biscuits.
 Gradually beat in the milk until all incorporated, then bring to a simmer to thicken.
 Add cheese, salt, pepper and nutmeg.
 Set aside, covered.

-- Roll out (using a machine or your rolling pin!) and blanch your lasagne sheets in plenty of salted, boiling water.
+Roll out the pasta dough (using a machine or your rolling pin!) and blanch your lasagne sheets in plenty of salted, boiling water.
 Shock in iced water, then lay out to dry on plenty of clean tea towels.

 Build your lasagne.
 Grease a lasagne dish.
 To the base, add 4 tbsp ragu and 2 tbsp béchamel sauce.
 Lay on one layer of pasta, without overlapping.
 Spoon in a remaining third of your ragu, along with another 3 tbsp béchamel sauce.
 Repeat until you have used up your ragu and pasta.
 Top the final layer of pasta with the remaining béchamel sauce, and shower with parmesan.

 Bake uncovered in an oven preheated to 190°C for about 45 minutes, until the top looks amazing.
 Rest the lasagne for 15 minutes, then get stuck in.